opencv/opencv/doc/js_tutorials/js_imgproc/js_contours/js_contours_hierarchy/js_contours_hierarchy.markdown

 And this is the final guy, Mr.Perfect.
 It retrieves all the contours and creates a full family hierarchy list. **It even tells, who is the grandpa, father, son, grandson and even beyond... :)**.

-For examle, I took above image, rewrite the code for cv2.RETR_TREE, reorder the contours as per the result given by OpenCV and analyze it.
+For examle, I took above image, rewrite the code for cv.RETR_TREE, reorder the contours as per the result given by OpenCV and analyze it.
 Again, red letters give the contour number and green letters give the hierarchy order.